cognitedata/pygen/docs/what_is_pygen.md

 ## What is `Pygen`?

-You have created your data model and want to start writing Python code to interact with it.
+You have created your data model and have it ready in Cognite Data Fusion (CDF).
+Now you want to start writing Python code to interact with it.
 Then, you have multiple options

 1. You can use `GraphQL`, and call the endpoint `https://{cluster}.cognitedata.com/api/v1/projects/{project}/userapis/spaces/{space}/datamodels/{externalId}/versions/{version}/graphql`.
    * This gives you a flexible way to query your data model, but